El Súper Clásico (Mexico): Players that played for both teams

 A listing of the many footballers who have played for both Guadalajara and Club America :

 Note: On May 26, 2013, Francisco Javier Rodriguez became the first player ever in the history of Mexican football to champion with both teams.
 First having championed with Chivas on December 10, 2006.
+On December 17, 2023, Alejandro Zendejas became the second player in history to champion with both teams.
+First having championed with Chivas on May 28, 2017.
+Rodolfo Cota became the third player in the rivalry's history to champion with both clubs, first with Chivas in May 2017 and with Club América on December 15, 2024.